jonathanstowe/App-ModuleSnap/README.md

 ## Description

-This provides a facility to take a "snapshot" of the Perl 6 modules you have installed on your system in the form of a skeleton distribution with the modules as dependencies which can be used to reinstall the modules or even install them fresh on a new machine.
+This provides a facility to take a "snapshot" of the Raku modules you have installed on your system in the form of a skeleton distribution with the modules as dependencies which can be used to reinstall the modules or even install them fresh on a new machine.

-The key use cases for this kind of thing would be either that you need to remove and reinstall your perl 6 installation (rather than just upgrading in place that will leave the modules as they were,) or you want deploy the same modules on another machine to run some application (or duplicate a development environment.)
+The key use cases for this kind of thing would be either that you need to remove and reinstall your Raku installation (rather than just upgrading in place that will leave the modules as they were,) or you want deploy the same modules on another machine to run some application (or duplicate a development environment.)

 This is similar in intent to the ```autobundle``` command of Perl 5's ```cpan``` command.

-It should work with any module installer that uses the standard Perl 6 installation mechanisms ( ```zef```) and should in theory work with any new ones that may come along as it simply writes a minimal META file into an otherwise bare directory.
+It should work with any module installer that uses the standard Raku installation mechanisms ( ```zef```) and should in theory work with any new ones that may come along as it simply writes a minimal META file into an otherwise bare directory.
 The META file contains the installed modules as it's dependencies